Set Up 24/7 Service Guard

 This topic summarizes the steps in 24/7 Service Guard setup and notifications.

-To go directly to the 24/7 Service Guard setup for a specific tool, use the following links:
+To go to the 24/7 Service Guard setup for a specific tool, see its listing in Continuous Verification.

 To see the list of all the APM and logging tools Harness supports, see CV Summary and Provider Support.